Personal profile

 Research interests

-Dr Claire Wintle is a historian of exhibitions, museums and collections, with a particular interest in curatorial practice, exhibition design and the politics of representation.
-Her work explores the relationship between museums and processes of nationalism, imperialism and decolonisation, often with a focus on South Asia and the UK.
+Dr Claire Wintle is a historian of museums, exhibitions and collections with a particular interest in curatorial practice, exhibition design and the politics of representation.
+Her research explores how museums have shaped and been shaped by nationalism, imperialism and decolonisation.
+She mobilises historical analysis to inform more equitable futures for museums and their publics.

 Supervisory Interests